PRK/ASA Eye Surgery

 - Laser sculpting

-- Corneal surface heals; in myopes the cornea is made flatter.
+- The corneal surface heals; in myopes, the cornea is made flatter.

-A person who had PRK can expect to see every bit as well as a LASIK patient over time.
+A person who had PRK eye surgery can expect to see every bit as well as a LASIK patient over time.
 The initial healing period is much slower.
 Patients are often recommended to have one eye done at a time.
 The doctor may recommend waiting anywhere between a week to a month between eyes.
 Having one eye done at a time will help patients to remain functional throughout healing.
-The patient who has one eye done at a time will need to make arrangements to have their glasses or adjusted, or to wear a contact lens in between procedures.
+The patient who has one eye done at a time will need to make arrangements to have their glasses adjusted or to wear a contact lens in between procedures.

 In most cases, a PRK patient will wear a contact lens during the first 5-8 days of healing.
 In most cases, the patient will not need to touch the lens at all.
 The doctor will handle putting the lens in and taking the lens out.

 - Preserves the Structural Integrity of the Cornea: In an Advanced Surface Treatment, the laser correction is performed on the surface of the cornea rather than a deeper layer.

 - Puts Patients at Less Risk of Corneal Complications: Patients are at less risk of experiencing corneal injuries than with LASIK.
 Blunt trauma to the eye can cause a dislodged flap in some cases even years after the LASIK procedure.

-- Better for Patients with Thin Corneas: Working on the surface of the cornea also allows treatment of patients whose corneas are too thin for creation of a LASIK flap and removal of tissue by the excimer laser.
+- Better for Patients with Thin Corneas: Working on the surface of the cornea also allows for treatment of patients whose corneas are too thin for the creation of a LASIK flap and removal of tissue by the excimer laser.

 - Less Likely to Induce or Worsen Dry Eye: Advanced Surface Ablation is gentler on corneal nerves and thus diminishes the possibility of inducing or worsening dry eye syndrome.

 Want to learn more?
-The best way to find out what you would be a candidate for is have a free consultation.
+The best way to find out what you would be a candidate for is to have a free consultation.
 Schedule a free consultation today!